 Step 1: Light

-• Spider plants prosper in bright, indirect sunlight.
-Place them near a window with filtered light or in a spot where they receive indirect sunlight for a few hours a day.
+- Spider plants prosper in bright, indirect sunlight.
+So, you should place them near a window with filtered light or in a spot where they receive indirect sunlight for a few hours a day.

 Step 2: Watering spider plants wide leaves